Highlights of our Education Programs:

 RISE and THRIVE Programs

 Since 2013, Dar Si Hmad has offered an annual training program for Moroccan students in Agadir.
 Each program is unique and varies in length, but all programs include workshops, lectures, and professional development activities.
 Past programs have focuses on citizen journalism, green social initiatives, web development, and public speaking.
 The goal of RISE & THRIVE to increase knowledge and skills in young adults that can then be passed down to make generational change.

 Dar Si Hmad is also a very proud participant of the Let Girls Learn campaign, initiated by First Lady of the United States, Michelle Obama.
 Some of our RISE program trainees were invited to the White House to tell the story of their education.

 RISE & THRIVE in numbers: moving forward and flourishing

 Environmental Youth Ambassadors — EYAs

-Following a competitive selection process, seven “Young Ambassadors for the Environment” were selected from the RISE class of 2015-2016.
-The ambassadors were required to demonstrate leadership skills and a commitment to justice, fairness, and the environment.
+Following a competitive selection process, seven “Young Ambassadors for the Environment” were selected from the 2015-2016 RISE class.
+The ambassadors were selected based on their leadership skills and demonstrated commitment to justice, fairness, and the environment.
 The EYAs raise awareness of environmental degradation and promote environmental stewardship through social networks and original audiovisual content.
 This first class of EYAs participated at the COP22 in Marrakech.